 The theorists of self themselves had selves, and the history and experiences of those selves are not without relevance to the theorists' conceptualizations of self.
 Neither are their cultural and historical situations-what has been called the existential context.
-Accordingly, I shall have something to say about their lives as well as their theories.
+Accordingly, I shall have something to say about their lives as well as their theories

 In the course of our discussion, we are going to encounter a number of terms that refer to the self or aspects of it.
 They have not been used in any uniform or consistent way in either the philosophical or the psychological traditions, and that inconsistency further confuses an already confusing subject matter.
 These terms and the concepts they denote are self, mind, consciousness, identity, personality, and self-concept.
 I could give my own definitions now, but that would be to prejudge the very issue, the nature of the self, that for the present must remain indeterminate and continue to remain so until we have understood the very different ways in which self has been understood by our various authors.
-Suffice it to say that I do not wish to define self as either a bodily or a mental phenomenon, as either awareness or unconscious process, as either the sense of who we are.
+Suffice it to say that I do not wish to define self as either a bodily or a mental phenomenon, as either awareness or unconscious process, as either the sense of who we are or the relatively enduring traits we call personality, nor yet as the description we give of who we are.
 That is, I do not wish to prejudge to what extent self is, or is not, mind, body, both, consciousness, identity, personality, or self-concept.
 Definitions are prescriptive as well as descriptive.
 They are decisions-decisions I do not wish to make at this point.